10 March - 13 April 2021

 - Intellectual property rights: For example, patents and open access computer programs developed by you; state up to 10 of your most relevant.

-Your application is assessed by a specialised subject review panel where the members are Swedish and Nordic researchers.
+Your application for research project grant within educational sciences is assessed by a specialised subject review panel where the members are Nordic researchers.

 At least three members review and grade your application individually.
-The entire review panel then meets at a review panel meeting to discuss and prioritise the applications, and to make a proposal for a decision.
-The most highly prioritised applications from each review panel are then discussed at a subsequent meeting of the review panel chairs, and an overall proposal for a decision is then submitted to the Committee for Educational Sciences.
-The decision on which applications will be awarded funds is made by the Committee for Educational Sciences.
+If needed, an external reviewer also assesses your application.
+The entire review panel then meets at a review panel meeting to discuss and prioritise the applications, and finally to make a proposal for a decision to the Committee for Educational Sciences.

-The assessment of the scientific quality of your application is made based on four basic criteria (scientific quality of the project, novelty and originality, merits of the applicant, and feasibility).
-The purpose of using several criteria is to achieve a multi-faceted assessment.
-The criteria are assessed on a seven-grade scale, with the exception of feasibility, which is assessed on a three-grade scale.
+The evaluation of the scientific quality of your application is made based on four basic criteria (Scientific quality of the proposed research, Novelty and originality, Merits of the applicant, Feasibility).
+The purpose of using several components is to achieve a multi-faceted evaluation.
+The criteria are assessed on a seven-grade scale, except for Feasibility, which is assessed on a three-grade grade scale.

-- Is the proposed project clear, well justified and convincing?
+- Is the proposed project clear, well-justified and established within the national and international research frontier?

-- In what way are the research summary, problem definition, and design well executed/described?
+- To what level of quality are the research summary, problem definition, and design implemented/described?

 - In what way are the choices of theory, data/material, analysis method, infrastructure, equipment and field work suitable for answering the questions?